LogFlames/dice-logging/README.md

 wifiMulti.addAP("SSID", "password");
 ```

+You will also every so often need to update the fingerprint of api.clockify.me, just access it with a browser and copy the SHA1 hash to the code, and recompile.

 ## Connections
 I will maybe add a proper schematic here later, for now I will just write it down to document it.